How To Do Payroll: Everything You Need to Know

 The IRS requires payroll tax deposits monthly or semi-weekly.
 The deposit will be the same as the amount kept from employee pay for state and federal income taxes.
 These taxes pay for Medicare and social security, and also include amounts deducted from employee pay and amounts employers owe as individuals.

 As an employer, you will still be required to make federal unemployment tax payments on a regular basis.
 In addition, the employer must make state tax and locality tax payments as well.
-In addition, each county or city may have specific tax requirements for operating in their jurisdiction.
+Each county or city may also have specific tax requirements for operating in their jurisdiction.

 Tax Reporting for Payroll